Original Sin

 Author(s)

-Bleddyn E. Bowen is Associate Professor of International Relations at the University of Leicester, specialising in space policy and military uses of outer space.
-The internationally recognised author of War in Space, he consults on space policy for institutions including the UK Parliament, the European Space Agency, and the Pentagon.
+Bleddyn E. Bowen is Associate Professor in Astropolitics at Durham University.
+The internationally recognised author of War in Space, he has advised on space policy for institutions including the UK Parliament, UK Ministry of Defence, the European Space Agency, the Japanese Ministry of Defense, and the Pentagon.